Biden White House strategy for impeachment inquiry: Dismiss. Compartmentalize. Scold. Fundraise.

 The White House impeachment playbook so far has been: Dismiss.
 Compartmentalize.
 Scold.

-That is, shrug off the charges as baseless, stay focused on policy, leave the impeachment question to the lawyers and chide those who give much credence to it all.
+That is, shrug off the charges as baseless, stay focused on policy, leave the impeachment question to the lawyers and chide those who give too much credence to it all.

-After McCarthy’s announcement this week that the House would move forward toward impeachment, the counsel’s office sent a memo to news leaders scolding them over coverage so far.

-“It’s time for the media to ramp up its scrutiny of House Republicans for opening an impeachment inquiry based on lies,” the memo said.
+White House press secretary Karine Jean-Pierre had dismissed the inquiry as a “political stunt” and deflected questions about the details to the White House counsel’s office.
+House Republicans?
+“We think they should work with us on legitimate issues — things that actually matter to the American people,” she said.

 Still, the impeachment inquiry is a tricky matter for Biden because the thing is so personal, focused on his relationship with his 53-year-old son, a source of pain and pride whose questionable choices have landed the president here.

 The White House has said that Joe Biden was not involved in his son’s business affairs.
 And so far, despite months of investigations, Republicans have unearthed no significant evidence of wrongdoing by the elder Biden, who spoke often to his son and as vice president did stop by a business dinner with his son’s associates.
 Hunter Biden is not a public figure.
-Hunter Biden’s attorneys are on message, too.

 “Rather than waste time and taxpayer dollars on this political sideshow, Mr. McCarthy should lead the Congress to do real work of governing,” Abbe Lowell said in a statement.
 “Americans deserve better.”